Glastonbury Festival 2019

 The 2019 Glastonbury Festival of Contemporary Performing Arts took place between 26 and 30 June.
 The three headlining acts were Stormzy, the Killers and The Cure.

 This was the last regular edition until 2022 when the subsequent two editions were cancelled due to the COVID-19 pandemic, known as enforced "fallow" years.

 Kylie Minogue's much anticipated performance in the Legends time slot became the most viewed Glastonbury performance in the festival’s history with 3.9 million viewers, marking the Australian's return to the festival after being forced to pull out in 2005 after being diagnosed with breast cancer.
+Partway through the Killers' set the stage was swept by Jimmy Carr.

 New areas

 New areas developed for the 2019 festival included "Glastonbury-on-Sea" which included a metal seaside with amusements and animatronics.
 Block9 in the South East corner of the site was expanded with the inclusion of a new venue and installation, IICON, described as "a pseudo-religious monument to the terrifying new realities emerging in our digital, data-driven, post-truth age".